melbournebioinformatics/MelBioInf_docs/docs/tutorials/seurat-de/seurat-de.md

 \*\*Slide on the caveats of integration, you can lose biological signal when you regress out technical batch effects\*\*

-### Step 5: Once we're happy with integration we need to rejoin layers before moving on to DE
+### Step 5: Once we're happy with integration, lets perform standard clustering steps

 This step collapses individual control and treatment datasets together and needs to be done before differential expression analysis